-Mobility Credit gives Oxford College Spring Start students the opportunity to receive credit for up to two classes (8 credits in all) toward their Oxford College degree while enrolled part-time as a guest/ non-degree seeking student at another accredited institution during the fall semester before their start at Oxford.
-Credits outside of Emory University may be used to satisfy the First Year Writing Requirement as well as one (1) Intercultural Communication Requirement.
-Other credits outside of Emory University may be used to satisfy academic credit requirements and can be used as pre-requisites for more advanced classes but will not satisfy General Education Requirements.
 Mobility Credit requires pre-approval.
 Spring Start students must prepare a narrowly tailored plan for academic work and secure permission by meeting with the Oxford College Advising Support Center between May 15 and July 15.
-Mobility Credit applications open on June 15, with a priority review date of August 10 and a late review date of September 10.
+The Mobility Credit application opens on June 15, with a priority review date of August 10 and a late review date of September 10.
 Enrollment in at least a three-semester hour or a five-quarter hour course is required.
 No partial credit will be awarded.
-No fully asynchronous courses may be approved.
+No fully asynchronous courses may be approved; courses must have a strong majority of synchronous meetings.
 No courses taught for a duration shorter than six weeks may be approved.
 All classes must be taken on a letter graded basis, and students must earn a grade of "C" or better; credits will post as T values with no grade points.
 All work must be formally transcripted for dates beginning no earlier than August 15 and ending no later than December 31.
 For credit to be received, an official transcript must be received in the Oxford College Registrar's Office no later than January 10 after the fall semester in which the courses were taken.
 Note: Enrolling in another institution as degree-seeking will forfeit a student's Oxford admission status and enrollment deposit.

-ATL Bound-Atlanta Campus of Emory University: Academic Pathways Emory University From its founding in 1836, Emory has grown into a national teaching, research, and service center with an enrollment of 15,864.
+ATL Bound-Atlanta Campus of Emory University: Academic Pathways Emory University From its founding in 1836, Emory has grown into a national teaching, research, and service center.
 A coeducational, private university affiliated with the United Methodist Church, Emory awards more than two thousand degrees annually.
 In addition to Oxford College, the university comprises of Emory College; the James T. Laney School of Graduate Studies; a broad program in the allied health professions; and the schools of business, law, medicine, theology, nursing, and public health.
 Emory University's mission is to create, preserve, teach, and apply knowledge in the service of humanity.
 To fulfill this mission, the University supports the full range of scholarship, from undergraduate to advanced graduate and professional instruction, and from basic research to its application in public service.
 While being a comprehensive research university, Emory limits its academic scope to those fields in which, by virtue of its history and location, it can excel.
 Hence its academic programs focus on the arts and sciences, business, law, theology, and the health professions.
 These disciplines are unified by their devotion to liberal learning; by cooperative interdisciplinary programs; and by the common pursuit of intellectual distinction.
 The Emory community is open to all who meet its high standards of intelligence, competence, and integrity.
 It welcomes a diversity of ethnic, cultural, socioeconomic, religious, national, and international backgrounds, believing that the intellectual and social energy that results from such diversity is a primary asset of the University.
 In keeping with the demand that teaching, learning, research, and service be measured by high standards of integrity and excellence, and believing that each person and every level of scholarly activity should be valued on its own merits, the University aims to imbue scholarship at Emory with - A commitment to humane teaching and mentorship and a respectful interaction among faculty, students, and staff; - Open disciplinary boundaries that encourage integrative teaching, research, and scholarship; - A commitment to use knowledge to improve human well-being; and - A global perspective on the human condition.